louispayne10/notes_and_dotfiles/mysystem.md

 * Different shells instead of `bash` like `zsh`
 * `alacritty` instead of `kitty`
 * `starship` to customise shell prompt
+* Consider not using a display manager and going straight into the wm

 ### Notes